Debbie Reynolds Fought to Preserve Hollywood’s Most Iconic Costumes

-Debbie Reynolds was just 19 when she landed a leading role in the iconic film, Singin’ in the Rain alongside Gene Kelly and Donald O’Conner.
-It was a role that jump-started the ingénue’s career in Hollywood — a career lasting several decades — which included an Oscar-nominated performance for her role in, The Unsinkable Molly Brown.
+Debbie Reynolds was just 19 when she landed a leading role in the iconic film Singin’ in the Rain alongside Gene Kelly and Donald O’Connor.
+It was a role that jump-started the ingénue’s career in Hollywood — a career lasting several decades — which included an Oscar-nominated performance for her role in The Unsinkable Molly Brown.
 Reynolds, however, was much more than an entertainer in Hollywood.
 She was also, in a way, Hollywood’s enthusiastic and self-appointed art historian, helping preserve costumes from many of the most iconic films in the industry after studios had long forsaken them.

-As news of Reynolds’ death circulated late on Wednesday evening, following the unexpected death just a day earlier of her daughter and fellow actress, Carrie Fisher, fans poured out their admiration for the late entertainer.
-After all, throughout her career, Reynolds was among industry legends and the public knew much about her personal and romantic life after having been part of one of Hollywood’s greatest love triangles involving her first husband, Eddie Fisher and Elizabeth Taylor.
-And, while it’s her roles in Hollywood films of the 1950s and 60s that Reynolds will undoubtedly be remembered for, it’s also worth acknowledging her tremendous efforts to preserve iconic film costumes, props and other memorabilia.
+As news of Reynolds’s death circulated late on Wednesday evening, following the unexpected death just a day earlier of her daughter and fellow actress Carrie Fisher, fans poured out their admiration for the late entertainer.
+After all, throughout her career, Reynolds was among industry legends, and the public knew a lot about her personal and romantic life, particularly after having been a part of one of Hollywood’s most famous love triangles involving her first husband, Eddie Fisher, and Elizabeth Taylor.
+And, while it’s her roles in Hollywood films of the 1950s and ’60s that Reynolds will undoubtedly be remembered for, it’s also worth acknowledging her tremendous efforts to preserve iconic film costumes, props, and other memorabilia.
 “My lifetime dream has been to assemble and preserve the history of the Hollywood film industry,” Reynolds told the Las Vegas Sun in 2011.
 “Hollywood has been an enormous part of my life, as I know it has been for countless fans all over the world.”

 For decades, Reynolds made it her personal mission to ensure that the